YakhiniGroup/Methylation/readme.md

 Before running:

 * The project assumes that you are running prediction.py from within the src folder (all paths are relative to src), so cd to src first.
+* Depending on your system or interpreter, you may need to remove the "src." from the import statements (e.g. "import src.conf" becomes "import conf").
 * Make sure to have an out directory that contains a sub-folder named: "ch3_e_blind" in which you should place the model's weights (obtained from us).